 If you are looking for easy cake recipes to serve for the holidays, look no further.
 This delightful pineapple dump cake is full of sweet pineapple flavor and is sure to receive rave reviews from all your guests!

 Do you know why this pineapple dump cake recipe (and all classic dump cake, really) is such a popular recipe?
-Because it’s such a stinking easy recipe to make!
+Because it’s such an easy recipe to make!
 It might be one of the easiest desserts of all time.
 Well, this and our pineapple sunshine cake!

 You don’t need a fancy cake pan, you don’t even have to dirty a spoon.
 This entire cake is made by dumping ingredients on top of each other in a baking dish to create a delicious dump cake!